TimothyBergstrom/BB2490_project/doc/notebook.md

 I just can't get it to work.
 I've tried a lot of stuff, purging the old boost files and trying to make FindBoost find the static libraries, but to no avail.

+### 2018-12-03, 14:20

+I got it to work with the help of Lukas Käll and Patrick Truong.
+Instead of compiling everything from scratch, I forgot to look at the "releases" folder where the .deb files are stored.
+My fault.

+I also found what the problem was with both the compilation and the --recursive issues.
+The problem was intranet-issues + antivirus.
+I tried to install on both my laptop and my desktop on 2 networks, my home router and using my phone as a hotspot by sharing the 4g connection.
+I had added a ssh-key to my account beforehand for both laptop and desktop, so it was not that problem.

+The AV blocked some packages from downloading (for some reason) making the dependencies fail.
+I deactivated my AV beforehand to test whether that was the problem after a fresh Ubuntu installation and the packages installed correctly.
+The intranet blocked incoming traffic from port 22 for some reason, even though I had the port-forwarded to my computer.
+I tried to force the ssh to use port 443 instead in the /etc/ssh/ssh_config, but with the same issues.
+The phone did it as well, but later found out that using ssh from a hotspot does not work. https://android.stackexchange.com/questions/120819/ssh-tunnel-through-android-device

+So this means that neither networks worked.

+However, I went to school and tested it on the network there.
+Now, downloading the repos recursively works fine (since there is no block when using the intranet in school).
+The AV does not block any packages, since it is deactivated.
+However, the problem with Boost libraries persist.
+It still says:

+CMake Error at /usr/share/cmake-3.10/Modules/FindBoost.cmake:1947 (message):
+  Unable to find the requested Boost libraries.

+  Boost version: 1.56.0

+  Boost include path:
+  /mnt/c/Users/timot/Downloads/BB2490/build/ubuntu64/tools/include

+  Could not find the following static Boost libraries:

+          boost_filesystem
+          boost_iostreams
+          boost_regex
+          boost_thread
+          boost_serialization
+          boost_system
+          boost_chrono

+  Some (but not all) of the required Boost libraries were found.
+You may need to install these additional Boost libraries.
+Alternatively, set BOOST_LIBRARYDIR to the directory containing Boost libraries or BOOST_ROOT to the location of Boost.
+Call Stack (most recent call first): ext/maracluster/src/CMakeLists.txt:22 (find_package)

+However, the .deb file works, so it doesn't matter at the moment.